 PURCHASING

 When should you contact us?
 Immediately.
-Please note no fee is charged until settlement is affected.
+Please note no fee is charged until settlement is effected.
 We can provide valuable advice prior to entering into a transaction.
-It is recommended you speak with our conveyancer as soon as possible in the buying process.
+It’s recommended you speak with our conveyancer as soon as possible in the buying process.
 Conveyancers can help with a number of pre-sale legal procedures such as reviewing the contract with you, help make amendments (if necessary), and organising building or pest inspection reports.

 Things to do before you sign